3D-Tactical-Systems/Tracker-wiki/en/pages/Boat_Landing.md

 There are 2 standard Q-Plane abilities that should be enabled to provide the pilot with additional control:

-* **Q_OPTIONS bit 15:** This enables throttle land control.
-When set the pilot can control the climb and descent rate during VTOL take of and landing  It is activated if the throttle is momentarily moved above 70%.
-The feature can be used to abort a the Q-Land stage.
-If the UAV climbs up past the **Q_RTL_ALT** approach altitude then the aircraft will go back to loitering at the hold-off location at **Q_RTL_ALT**.
+* **Q_OPTIONS** bit 15: This enables throttle land control.
+When set, the pilot can control the climb and descent rate during VTOL (Q-mode) takeoffs and landings.
+It is activated if the throttle is momentarily moved above 70%.
+The feature can be used to abort the Q-Land stage.
+If the UAV climbs past the **Q_RTL_ALT** approach altitude, then the aircraft will revert to loitering at the hold-off location at **Q_RTL_ALT**.

 * **Q_OPTIONS bit 17:** This enables horizontal repositioning The pilot can manually reposition the aircraft horizontally while landing.
 While repositioning the decent will pause.